 So, let’s start – how to grow a thicker beard.

-- 5 Ways how you can grow a thicker beard
+- 5 Ways how to grow a thicker beard

 OK, let’s digress for just a bit before we get into the how-to of growing a thicker beard and talk about time.